Applicants from Canada and Mexico

 Maximum timeframe for degree completion:

-Must complete the program within 6 consecutive years.
+Within 6 consecutive years.